dinethmeegoda/Continuum-Flow/README.md

 - For the DescriptorHeap class and management, we used this [resource](https://github.com/stefanpgd/Compute-DirectX12-Tutorial/).

 # Citations / Attributions

+Thank you to Chris Lewin, Ishaan Singh, and Yuki Nishidate for corresponding with us and offering implementation advice throughout the course of this project

 ```
 @article{10.1145/3651285,
     author = {Nishidate, Yuki and Fujishiro, Issei},